gasduster99/sppComp/try1/comXWebinarNotes.md

 * w/o Southern California
 * try adding Spp:Gear and Spp:Port interactions

+\clearpage

 # INTERACTION MODEL: 250

 * M4, M4SG, **M4SP**

+* Least MAD worrisome: WDOW, BCAC, CLPR, DBRK
+	* BCAC:

+		* again Most of landings in TWL, in later years, in all qtrs; largest landings in BRG; generally good performance
+		* more change here, than in M model, or prior, but still not a lot of change.
+		* all models are quite good here.

+	* WDOW:

+		* Most landings in ERK, TWL, 1980, all qtrs; very good performance
+		* bigger shifts here than M model or prior, but still not a huge change.
+		* model differences are zero sum and resonable fits here.

+* Most MAD worrisome: CWCD, MXRK, BRNZ, BANK, BLGL * consitenti (same)
+	* CWCD:

+		* MRO, HKL (some TWL), all years, spring; Overfitting: mostly 0s and interval contains 0
+		* we can see SP is a bit better here.
+		* this is the only model change to budge CWCD.

+	* MXRF:

+		* BRG, TWL, 1980, Winter/Spring
+		* Here we see a few more examples where SP helps.

+	* Not a magic bullet, but incremental changes across many species: BLGL, BLCK, LCOD, ect.
+	* without a ton of side effects in other spp.

 \clearpage